Charles Booker (American politician)

 Charles Booker (born October 20, 1984) is an American politician from the Commonwealth of Kentucky.
-He served in the Kentucky House of Representatives, representing Kentucky's 43rd House district from 2019 to 2021.
-During his term, he was Kentucky's youngest Black state lawmaker.
+From 2019 to 2021 he represented Kentucky's 43rd House district, making him the state's youngest Black lawmaker.
+He is the Democratic nominee for the 2026 U.S. Senate election in Kentucky.

-Booker was a candidate in the Democratic Party's primary for the 2020 U.S. Senate race in Kentucky, drawing national attention before ultimately losing a close race to former Marine fighter pilot Amy McGrath.
-In April 2021, Booker formed an exploratory committee for the 2022 U.S. Senate race in Kentucky, and formally announced that he was running on July 1, 2021.
-He won the primary on May 17 but lost to incumbent Republican Rand Paul in the general election.
+Booker ran for the Democratic nomination in the 2020 U.S. Senate race in Kentucky, drawing national attention before ultimately losing a close race to former Marine fighter pilot Amy McGrath.
+In April 2021, Booker formed an exploratory committee for the 2022 U.S. Senate race in Kentucky and formally announced that he was running on July 1, 2021.
+He won the primary on May 17 but lost to Republican incumbent Rand Paul in the general election.
 Booker is the first African American to be a major party nominee for U.S. Senate in Kentucky.
 Following his defeat, Booker was appointed by Kentucky Governor Andy Beshear to lead the Governor's Office of Faith-Based Initiatives and Community Involvement.

+After the May 19 primary, Booker became the Democratic nominee for the 2026 U.S. Senate election in Kentucky.
+He will face Republican nominee Andy Barr in the November general election to succeed retiring incumbent Mitch McConnell.